DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 Case Study B: Modelling and Scaffolding

-Vashti’s use of modelling and scaffolds to support writing in Year 4
+Vashti's use of modelling and scaffolds to support writing in Year 4

 To ensure she was developing her practice effectively, Vashti devised this evaluative inquiry question:

-How can I use ‘speaking sentences’ well, over the space of two terms, to reduce the prevalence of basic errors in written literacy among pupils with a Speech, Language and Communication Need (SpLCN) in Year 4?
+How can I use 'speaking sentences' well, over the space of two terms, to reduce the prevalence of basic errors in written literacy among pupils with a Speech, Language and Communication Need (SpLCN) in Year 4?

 After making small adjustments to her inquiry – because her pupils were still often mis-spelling high frequency words – she was able to draw these insights from the deliberate evidence.
 She had learned better how to: